Is LYNX legit?

-Ownership structure of LYNX is public, everyone can check the owners of the company on their website, which adds to their reliability scores.
+Ownership structure of LYNX is public, everyone can check the owners of the company on their website, which adds to their legitimacy scores.

 Broker management transparency

-LYNX has not made their management structure public, which can leave you with a sense of lack considering the broker's transparency and reliability.
+LYNX has not made their management structure public, which can leave you with a sense of lack considering the broker's transparency and legitimacy.

 Broker is audited by the Big Four

 LYNX is audited by one of the so-called Big Four auditors (KPMG, PWC, Deloitte, EY).

 Now that we have gone through the most frequent and - as we think - most important legitimacy aspects of LYNX, we hope that you feel armed enough with information for your future decision.
 In case you're still unsure, use our broker finder and meet the best online broker that suits your needs.